Mark Attwood discusses rolling up a plate with Pontsho Sikhosana.

-Lithography is derived from the Greek word meaning to write on stone.
+Lithography is a planographic printing process and the word is derived from the Greek word meaning to write on stone.
 Aloys Senefelder invented lithography in 1798.
-Unlike most of the techniques listed below in lithography the printed and non-printed areas share the same surface.
+In lithography the printed and non-printed areas share the same surface, i.e. the plate or stone is a flat smooth surface.
 Lithography works on the principle of grease repelling water and adhering to greasy ink.
-Thus the materials that the artists uses to make their image with are "greasy" and these are the areas that will pick up the ink from the roller.
+Thus the materials that the artists use to make their image with are "greasy" and these are the areas that will pick up the ink from the roller.
 The rest of the plate or stone surface is covered with a thin film of water, which serves to repel the ink during printing.
-In this way the drawn area of the print is what is transferred to paper.
+In this way, the drawn area of the print is what is transferred to paper.

-For many artists lithography appeals to them as it is very similar to drawing and painting as one works with pencils and brushes.
-These look and feel the same but are prepared specifically for lithography.
+For many artists, lithography appeals to them as it is very similar to drawing and painting because the artist is able to work with pencils and brushes.
+Lithography crayons look and feel the same as regular pencils but are prepared specifically for lithography.
 The artist works directly onto the grained limestone, grained film or aluminium plate.
 Various abrasives are used in the graining process so that a variety of either smooth or rougher surfaces can be worked on depending on the preferences of the artist concerned.

 Each colour used on a lithograph requires a separate plate or stone to be used and the artist has to make the colour separations themselves.
-The complicated technical nature of lithography takes time and knowledge to do effectively and usually requires that the artist collaborates with a skilled masterprinter.
-At The Artists’ Press we focus on lithography and have two Tamarind trained Master Printers in the studio working in collaboration with artists and edition printing.
+The complicated technical nature of lithography takes time and knowledge to do effectively and usually requires that the artist collaborates with a skilled master printer.
+At The Artists’ Press, we focus on lithography and have a Tamarind trained Master Printer in the studio working in collaboration with artists.

-Monotype printing is also a planographic process where an impression is taken from a sheet of plastic, glass or a plate that has paint or ink brushed or rolled on to it.
+Monotype printing is also a planographic process where an impression is taken from a sheet of plastic, glass or a plate that has paint or ink brushed or rolled onto it.
 The image is created by the artist working into the ink with a brush, fingers or any other implement that will not scratch the support sheet.
-Ink or paint is also selectively wiped off areas of the plate, and allows the artist to work spontaneously and quickly.
+Ink or paint is also selectively wiped off areas of the plate allowing the artist to work spontaneously and quickly.
 The sheet of paper is laid on top of the plate and it is run through the press.
 You can also press the paper onto the plate by hand.
 As the ink or paint (preferably oil paint) is usually quite thickly applied the final print often has accidental elements to it.
-For good examples of monotypes take a look at:
+For good examples of monotypes take a look at: Colbert Mashile, Andre Naudé and Karin Daymond

 Mark Attwood has developed a monotype transfer technique that is well suited to artists who are primarily painters.
-The technique allow the artist to work in colours and see the print developing in collaboration without the artist having to abstract the colours into black and white first.
-The artist is also able to see immediately how the separation that they are working on will effect the plates that they have already completed.
-To see examples of prints made using this method look at
+The technique allows the artist to work in colours and see the print developing in collaboration without the artist having to abstract the colours into black and white first.
+The artist is also able to see immediately how the separation that they are working on will affect the plates that they have already completed.
+To see examples of prints made using this method look at Judith Mason and Karin Daymond

 Woodcut is the earliest and most enduring print technique.
 Woodblock printing originated in China and was initially done onto fabric and only later was paper used.
 The oldest cloth print dates to AD 220 and the Han Dynasty.
 Western artists have made woodcut prints for hundreds of years, perhaps most notably in the sixteenth and the late nineteenth and early twentieth centuries.
 The beautiful grain of the wood is sometimes seen in such prints and is used by the artists to give their work an added dimension.